BlockchainCourseNTU/resource/development/1IntroToSolidity.md

 The transfer function fails if the balance of the current contract is not large enough or if the Ether transfer is rejected by the receiving account.
 The transfer function reverts on failure.

 Send is the low-level counterpart of transfer.
-If the execution fails, the current contract will not stop with an
+They are both [members of addresses](https://solidity.readthedocs.io/en/v0.7.0/types.html?highlight=send#members-of-addresses).
+If the execution fails, the current contract will not stop with an exception, but `send` will retutn `false`.

 Example of Transfer & Send